 Amazon RDS SQL Server is a cloud database from Amazon.
-The way RDS SQL Server performs backups is the main difference between this and classic SQL Server.
-It offers the following: snapshots, restore point-in-time, Export Data-tier Application, and native backup to S3, instead of native T-SQL BACKUP DATABASE construction.
+The way RDS SQL Server performs backups is the main difference between this and the classic SQL Server.
+It offers the following: snapshots, restore point-in-time, Export Data-tier Application and native backup to S3 (instead of native T-SQL BACKUP DATABASE construction).

 Now that Microsoft has released SQL Server for Linux, even if your main tech stack is tied to a Windows Server you may want to copy the database to another SQL Server located on a Linux computer.
 This can come in handy, for example, if you wanted to provide developers with a database for testing without buying a Windows Server license.